NTriKhang/personal-cognition-ledger/docs/product.md

 4. stop the Session independently of Task completion
 5. retrieve the resulting records reliably

-Storage profile administration is implemented in preparation for file Evidence.
-The file lifecycle itself remains the principal gap in that initial experience.
+The coherent backend product increment is implemented, including managed file Evidence.
+Production exposure remains blocked on authentication-derived ownership and administrative authorization.